AlexCSDev/PatreonDownloader/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J6K3Q7G)

 # PatreonDownloader
+⚠ Current state of the project: critical fixes only ⚠ Due to various circumstances I do not have ability to spend time on this project at present time.
+Therefore only critical fixes will be implemented.
+PRs and issues will be reviewed when the time allows it.

 This application is designed for downloading content posted by creators on patreon.com.

 IMPORTANT: You need a valid patreon account to download both free and paid content.
 Paid content will only be downloaded if you have an active subscription to creator's page.